 item of interest read my "Earlsferry Lobster" page about what can be done at the 11th., the Sea Hole.

-tenth and twelfth fairways were at right angles to the roadway.
-This
+10th and the 12th fairways were at right angles to the

-was a unique situation and both golfers and roadway users observed
+roadway.
+This was a unique situation and both golfers and roadway

-and gave way to the other as and when there was a need.
+users observed and gave way to the other as and when there was a

 Most everybody, young and old,